Aleph-Alpha/pharia-engine/doc/src/skills-development.md

 }
 ```

 To convert the `skill.wit` into bindings you need to install `componentize-py`.
-Choose the virtualization of your choice (conda, virtual env, ...) and pip install it.
+Choose the Python virtualization of your choice and pip install it.
+We use `venv` in the following examples.

 ```shell
 pip install componentize-py